n0-ware/book-of-n0ware/knowledge-base/concepts/yara_rules.md

 ![Test File Hit](concepts_photos/YARA-Rules-Testing.png)

-Adding `-m` returns the Meatadata, which is why this is important.
+Adding `-m` returns the Metadata, which is why this is important.

 ![Metadata Returned](concepts_photos/YARA-Rules-Testing-Meatdata.png)